Home Schooling Requirements

-If your child is enrolled in an online school such as Connections Academy, Baker Web Academy, K-12 Online, etc., you do not need to provide notice of home school.
+If your child is enrolled in an Oregon state, accredited online school such as Connections Academy or Baker Web Academy, etc., you do not need to provide notice of home school.
 Even though your child is learning from home, they are actually enrolled in a public school.

 Parents/guardians are responsible for curriculum, including selection and purchase costs.
 Typically, each county has an organized Home School Association that can assist in curriculum selection and advice.
 The IMESD does not offer curriculum consulting or purchasing services.

 Upon request from the ESD, test results must be submitted for evaluation of satisfactory educational progress, as pursuant to OAR 581-021-0026(5) after grades 3, 5, 8 and 10 are completed.
-If the ESD determines satisfactory progress has been made, the parent is allowed to continue to teach their child at home, in accordance with Oregon Law.
 If the ESD determines satisfactory progress has not been made, a plan of assistance may be put into effect according to the Oregon Administrative Rules governing home schooling.

 Special Education Services

-When IMESD receives notice of a child on an IEP being home taught, it will notify the resident district.
-As required by law, the resident district will offer the parent opportunity for the child to receive special education and related services if the child were enrolled in the district; and opportunity for an IEP meeting to consider providing special education and related services to the child with a disability in conjunction with home schooling.
+When IMESD receives notice of a child being home schooled, the system notifies the resident district.
+As required by law, the resident district can provide opportunity for the child to receive special education and related services; and opportunity for an IEP meeting to consider providing special education and related services to the child with a disability in conjunction with home schooling.

 Students who are home schooled do not earn credits for graduation.
 Furthermore, ESDs do not award diplomas to home school students.
 Local high schools do not award diplomas to home schooled students, nor do they normally recognize a students' home school experience to grant credits toward graduation.
 However, a school district may have other policies regarding course work done outside school.
 Please contact your resident district for information about types of course work that may be acceptable.